Katori Hall: 2009–2011: Breakthrough with The Mountaintop

-2012 – 2015: Hurt Village, Hoodoo Love, and Our Lady of Kibeho
+2012–2015: Hurt Village, Hoodoo Love, and Our Lady of Kibeho

 Hall's play Hurt Village, a drama about life and change in a Memphis housing project, premiered in 2012 off-Broadway at Signature Theatre Company as part of the theatre's inaugural season.
 The play, which won the 2011 Susan Smith Blackburn Award, was presented with support from the 2011 Edgerton Foundation New American Play Award from TCG.
 The play starred Tony Award winner Tonya Pinkins, as well as Marsha Stephanie Blake, Ron Cephas Jones, Saycon Sengbloh, Lloyd Watts, Charlie Hudson III, Nicholas Christopher, Corey Hawkins and Joaquina Kalukango.
 In 2014 it was announced that Hall will make her feature film directorial debut with an adaptation of Hurt Village.
 Hoodoo Love premiered at Cherry Lane Theatre in 2013.

 In November 2014, Our Lady of Kibeho, the second play of Hall's residency at the Pershing Square Signature Theatre, had its world premiere in The Irene Diamond Stage at The Pershing Square Signature Center, directed by Michael Greif.
 In Our Lady of Kibeho, Hall tells the story of a real-life incident of 1981, when a group of Rwandan schoolgirls claimed to see a vision of the Virgin Mary.

 Hall's play Pussy Valley was staged at Mixed Blood Theatre in 2015.
 The play's first reading, about the goings-on of a strip club in Mississippi, took place in 2009.

-2019 – present: Continued success with Tina, The Hot Wing King, and P-Valley
+2019–present: Continued success with Tina, The Hot Wing King, and P-Valley

 Hall wrote the book for the musical Tina: The Tina Turner Musical alongside Frank Ketelaar and Kees Prins.
 Tina is a jukebox musical featuring the music of Tina Turner and depicting her life.
 It opened on Broadway in November 2019.
 Hall received a nomination for the 2020 Tony Award for Best Book of a Musical for the show.

-Other plays by Hall include Remembrance, Children of Killers, WHADDABLOODCLOT!!!, Pussy Valley, and The Hot Wing King many which are set in Memphis.
+Other plays by Hall include Remembrance, Children of Killers, Whaddabloodclot!!!, Pussy Valley, and The Hot Wing King, many of which are set in Memphis.
 Her work has been noted for "an earthiness, a humour, a female vision and a luxuriant language that feels distinctly her own."
 Hall was awarded the 2021 Pulitzer Prize for Drama for The Hot Wing King, which ran Off-Broadway at the Signature Theatre in February 2020 until its run was interrupted by the COVID-19 pandemic.

 Hall developed her play Pussy Valley into the television drama series on Starz, renamed P-Valley, which premiered in 2020.
 It has received critical acclaim, and was renewed for a second season two weeks after its premiere.
 She serves as the series creator, showrunner, and executive producer.
 In 2020 she signed an overall deal with Lionsgate Television.

+Hall's play The Blood Quilt opened at Lincoln Center on November 21, 2024 after three weeks of previews.